-- Let the following EDB-relations be given: - lecture_hall(RoomNo, Capacity). - reservation(RoomNo, Day, From, To, Course). - Which lecture halls are free on tuesdays, $8^{30}-10^{00}$? - What is the largest capacity of a lecture hall? - Is there a time at which all lecture halls are used?
+- Let the following EDB-relations be given: - lecture_hall(RoomNo, Capacity). - reservation(RoomNo, Day, From, To, Course). - Which lecture halls are free on tuesdays, 830-1000? - What is the largest capacity of a lecture hall? - Is there a time at which all lecture halls are used?

 If there is such a time at all, also one of the times in From satisfies this condition (Proof: Go back from the given time, when all lecture halls are used, to the nearest start of a reservation.).
-Thus, it is not necessary to the definition of p in the CDB is (equivalent to)
+Thus, it is not necessary to check all possible times.

-- The first approach to define a semantics of negation in logic programming non-operationally was (probably) Clark's Completion (also called CDB: "completed database") [1978]. - Basically, the idea was to turn " \leftarrow " into " $\leftrightarrow.$ - E.g., if the only rule about p is
+- The first approach to define a semantics of negation in logic programming non-operationally was (probably) Clark's Completion (also called CDB: "completed database") [1978]. - Basically, the idea was to turn " \leftarrow " into " \leftrightarrow . - E.g., if the only rule about p is the definition of p in the CDB is (equivalent to)

-$p(X) \leftarrow q(X) \wedge r(X)$
+$$p(X) \leftarrow q(X) \wedge r(X)$$

-$\forall X : p(X) \leftrightarrow q(X) \wedge r(X)$
+$$\forall X : p(X) \leftrightarrow q(X) \land r(X)$$